benjaminlim00/accenturePortal/README.md

 3. To run unit and robust testing: npm run test-server

-NOTE: SMS alert functionality is disabled as twilo trail account has expired.
+NOTE: SMS alert functionality is disabled as Twilo trial account has expired.
 Please replace with suitable replacement.